Dissipation, Generalized Free Energy, and a Self-consistent Nonequilibrium Thermodynamics of Chemically Driven Open Subsystems: Summary and discussion

-We thank C. Jarzynski, S. Sasa, U. Seifert, H.-Y. Wang for helpful discussion.
-H. Ge thanks Prof. X.S.
-Xie for hospitality and support, and funding from NSFC 10901040 and the specialized Research Fund for the Doctoral Program of Higher Education (New Teachers) 20090071120003.
+We thank M. Esposito, C. Jarzynski, S. Sasa, U. Seifert, H.-Y. Wang for helpful discussion.
+H. Ge is supported by the Foundation for the Author of National Excellent Doctoral Dissertation of China (No. 201119).